Scaevola nitida: Description

-Scaevola nitida is a spreading shrub growing up to 3 m tall, glabrous, and is sticky when young.
-The leaves have no stalk and are obovate to narrowly elliptic, and toothed, with the leaf blade itself being from 2 to 8.7 cm long by 7–40 mm wide.
-The flowers occur in terminal spikes which are up to 6.5 cm long.
-The sepals are rim-like and 0.3 mm high.
-The blue to lilac corolla is 13–20 mm long, pilose or glabrous outside, and bearded inside.
-The ovary is 2-locular.
-The grooved fruit is cylindrical and up to 4 mm long, and is smooth.
+Scaevola nitida is a spreading, glabrous shrub that typically grows up to 3 m and is sticky when young.
+Its leaves are sessile, egg-shaped with the narrower end towards the base, to narrowly elliptic, 20–87 mm long and 7–40 mm wide with toothed edges.
+The flowers are borne in spikes up to 65 mm long on the ends of branches with lance-shaped to egg-shaped bracts 8–23 mm long and linear bracteoles 5–9 mm long.
+The sepals are rim-like, 0.3 mm high and the petals blue to lilac, 13–20 mm long, with soft hairs or glabrous on the outside and bearded inside.
+The ovary has two locules.
+Flowering occurs from August to December and the fruit is cylindrical and grooved, up to 4 mm long and glabrous.